dk1781/trash_classification/README.md

 # Trash Classification
-In this project, I aim to classify trash images into six distinct categories using a Convolutional Neural Network (CNN).
+This project aim to classify trash images into six distinct categories using a Convolutional Neural Network (CNN).
 The model is trained on a dataset of labeled trash images, and its performance is tracked and evaluated using the Weights & Biases (wandb) experiment tracking tool.

 ## Dataset